USP Codes are listed in brackets by the 2003 USP code followed by the 2015 USP code (i.e. [QB<>Q]).

 5150.
 Astronomical Techniques.
 4. Discusses selected topics in observational astronomy such as applications of the Fourier transform, design of optical instruments, properties of various detectors of electromagnetic radiation, sources of uncertainty in astronomical data, reduction techniques for these data, and techniques of image processing.
 Prerequisite: graduate standing in astrophysics.

 5160.
 Data Mining in Large Astronomical Surveys.
 4. Aimed at an understanding of how to manipulate and analyze catalog-level data from large astronomical surveys.
 Students will address realistic problems in data mining large astronomical surveys using one or more programming languages.
-Prerequistes: none.
+Prerequisite: graduate standing.

 5420.
 Stellar Evolution and Structure.
 4. The life cycle of stars forms the basis for this course, including formation and early evolution, hydrostatic structure, and late stages of evolution.
 In addition, energy generation and transport are presented.
 Prerequisite: graduate standing in astrophysics.